 It means the demand for this product will depend on the final market served by an organization.

-A computer would be an excellent example of an industrial product, especially with remote work becoming necessary for every company.
+A computer would be an excellent example of a business product.

 Kotler’s 5 Product Level Model

-Philip Kotler, an economist, devised a model that recognizes that customers have five levels of need.
+Philip Kotler, an economist, devised a model recognizing that customers have five levels of need.

 - Need: A lack of an essential requirement.

 - Want: A specific requirement of products to satisfy a need.

 - Demand: A set of wants plus the desire and ability to pay for the product.

 Essentially, customers will buy products that best match their perceived value of the product.

 They are satisfied only if the measured worth matches/exceeds initial expectations.